 The Company uses critical components such as water, electrical power, explosives, diesel and propane in its business, all of which are readily available.
-Factors beyond the control of the Company, including the COVID-19 pandemic, may affect the current and future availability of these consumables required to carry out the Company's operations.
+Factors beyond the control of the Company may affect the current and future availability of these consumables required to carry out the Company's operations.
 Refer to the "Risk Factors" section of this AIF.